tejaldorage/Crypto-Market-Intelligence-Tracker-/README.md

 This project showcases practical skills in web scraping, data analysis, and data visualization, making it suitable for data science and analytics portfolios.

 ## 🎯 Objectives
-Scrape structured data from a live website using BeautifulSoup Clean and transform raw data into meaningful insights Analyze pricing patterns and calculate potential savings Identify high-reliability products based on review counts Visualize insights using Matplotlib
+-Scrape structured data from a live website using BeautifulSoup -Clean and transform raw data into meaningful insights -Analyze pricing patterns and calculate potential savings -Identify high-reliability products based on review counts -Visualize insights using Matplotlib

-Matplotlib

 ## 🛠️ Technologies Used
 Python